aklivity/zilla-docs/src/how-tos/amazon-msk/development.md

 ## Upgrade the Public MSK Proxy

-Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Aklivity Public MSK Proxy` to show the details page.
+Navigate to your [AWS Marketplace Subscriptions](https://console.aws.amazon.com/marketplace) and select `Zilla Plus (Public MSK Proxy)` to show the details page.
 Then select `Launch CloudFormation stack` from the `Actions` menu in the `Agreement` section.

 Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`, then select the `Public MSK Proxy` fulfillment option and click `Continue to Launch`.
 Choose the action `Launch CloudFormation`, then click `Launch` to show the URL of the CloudFormation template.

-Copy the CloudFormation template Amazon S3 URL and then select your existing CloudFormation Stack from a previous deployment of `Aklivity Public MSK Proxy`.
+Copy the CloudFormation template Amazon S3 URL and then select your existing CloudFormation Stack from a previous deployment of `Zilla Plus (Public MSK Proxy)`.
 Click `Update` and `Replace current template` with the copied Amazon S3 URL.
 Then complete the wizard to deploy the updated stack.

 CloudFormation will incrementally deploy the MSK Proxy instances for the new version behind the same Network Load Balancer, checking for successful deployment before terminating the MSK Proxy instances for the previous version.